mdivyanshu97/mdivyanshu97.github.io/_pages/about.md

   - /about.html
 ---

+## 📰 Welcome to My Website!

-Hello and welcome to my website!
-My name is Divyanshu Mishra, and I'm a PhD student at the [Department of Engineering Science](https://ibme.ox.ac.uk/) of the University of Oxford supervised by [Professor Alison Noble](https://ibme.ox.ac.uk/person/alison-noble/) and [Professor Vicente Grau Colomer](https://ibme.ox.ac.uk/person/vicente-grau-colomer/).
-My research focuses on Computer Vision and its application to the medical domain.
-Currently, I am working on video-understanding,federated learning and its applications in detecting Congenital Heart Diseases.
+I'm **Divyanshu Mishra**, a PhD student in the Department of Engineering Science at the [University of Oxford](https://www.ox.ac.uk/), supervised by [Professor Alison Noble](https://ibme.ox.ac.uk/person/alison-noble/) and [Professor Vicente Grau Colomer](https://ibme.ox.ac.uk/person/vicente-grau-colomer/).
+I am honored to be funded by the **Athena-Bronze Scholarship**.
+My research focuses on **Computer Vision** and its applications in the medical domain.
+Currently, I am working on **multi-modal learning**, **video understanding**, and **federated learning** in **fetal-ultrasound videos**, particularly aiming to enhance the detection of **Congenital Heart Diseases**.

-Before starting my academic journey, I worked as a Data Scientist at Translational Health Science and Technology Institute,Government of India.
+I have interned at **Amazon Science** as an **Applied Scientist**, where I focused on **Video-LLMs** and developed training methodologies that utilize single-modality to reduce dependency on paired data.
+Prior to my PhD, I worked as a **Data Scientist** at the [Translational Health Science and Technology Institute (THSTI)](https://thsti.res.in/), Government of India under the supervision of [Prof. Shinjini Bhatnagar](https://thsti.res.in/en/faculty-profile/Shinjini-Bhatanagar).
+This role allowed me to apply my analytical skills to real-world health challenges, further fueling my passion for research and innovation in healthcare technology.

+Feel free to explore my website to learn more about my projects, publications, and reach out if interested in my work.

 ---
 ## 📰 News & Achievements